-An emergency is any unexpected incident that could affect the health or safety of students or employees such as a disruption in utilities or a national emergency.
-Emergencies can affect one child, one school, or the entire school district emergency preparedness plan outlining possible scenarios and responses that vary based on conditions and situations.
+An emergency is any unexpected incident that could affect the health or safety of students or employees

+... such as a disruption in utilities or a national emergency.
+Emergencies can affect one child, one school, or the entire school district.

 When an emergency occurs, school officials evaluate the seriousness of the situation and determine the best plan of action to respond quickly, safely, and appropriately.
 Emergency responders such as police, fire, and medical teams are notified and assist as needed.